OxHainan/cloak-docs/docs/source/develop/cloak-language.rst

            return true;
        }

-This is a conditional transfer, there private parameters is required.
+This is a conditional transfer, there private parameters are required.